-Legal industrial hemp, on the other hand, is not supposed to have more than 0.3% delta-9 THC.
+On the other hand, legal industrial hemp is not supposed to have more than 0.3% delta-9 THC.
 Such low amounts of THC make it impossible for hemp to get you high.

 Other differences lie in appearance.
 Both plants have pinnate leaves; however, marijuana has broader leaves and have tight buds.
 Hemp, on the other hand, has skinnier leaves.
 Marijuana is short and bushy, while hemp is slimmer, taller, and has fewer branches below the top.

-Hemp can grow anywhere between 1.5 to 5 meters in height, so it makes sense that it is typically grown outside.
+Hemp can grow anywhere between 1.5 to 5 meters in height, making sense that it is typically grown outside.
 Marijuana is more delicate and requires a controlled atmosphere to grow.

 Does Hemp Get You High?

 No, hemp products will not get you high.
 The prominent cannabinoid in hemp is CBD, which is the primary non-intoxicating compound in cannabis.